Sustainable Agriculture Institute

-For this reason, we advice our employees to:
+For this reason, we advise our employees to:

 - Remember passwords instead of writing them down.
 If employees need to write their passwords, they are obliged to keep the paper or digital document confidential and destroy it when their work is done.

 - Exchange credentials only when absolutely necessary.
 When exchanging them in-person isn’t possible, employees should prefer the phone instead of email, and only if they personally recognize the person they are talking to.

 Remembering a large number of passwords can be daunting.
 We will purchase the services of a password management tool that generates and stores passwords.
 Employees are obliged to create a secure password for the tool itself, following the above-mentioned advice.

 - Avoid transferring sensitive data (e.g. customer information, employee records) to other devices or accounts unless absolutely necessary.
 When the mass transfer of such data is needed, we request employees to ask our Technical Services Department for help.

 - Share confidential data over the company network/ system and not over public Wi-Fi or private connection.

 - Ensure that the recipients of the data are properly authorized people or organizations and have adequate security policies.

 - Report scams, privacy breaches, and hacking attempts